alexharri/website/posts/planes.md

 <Scene scene="ray-and-line-plane-intersection" height={500} usesVariables />

-Our implementation for ray-plane intersections will differ from our existing line-plane intersection implementation only in that it should yield a result of "no intersection" when the ray's normal $\vec{n}$ is pointing "away" from the plane's normal $\vec{n_p}$ at an obtuse angle.
+Our implementation for ray-plane intersections will differ from our existing line-plane intersection implementation only in that it should yield a result of "no intersection" when the ray's normal $\vec{n_l}$ is pointing "away" from the plane's normal $\vec{n_p}$ at an obtuse angle.

 Since $D$ represents how far to travel along the normal to reach the point of intersection, we could yield "no intersection" when $D$ becomes negative: